afanblue/refineryOMS/README.md

 - [x] Linux installation procedures.
 - [ ] On the field displays, selecting a tank, will generate a more detailed display of the tank selected.
 - [ ] digital input processing (the full implementation of this would be associated w/inputs indicating the presence of tank cars, tank trucks and ships (set by the simulator based on either a schedule defined somewhere) and on cute animations of transfers)
 - [ ] analog output processing (the assumption is that these are setpoints.
-For the simulator to response "realistically", we need to define the input(s) which reflects the actions of the setpoint)
+For the simulator to response "realistically", we need to define the input(s) which reflects the actions of the setpoint which would imply needing to understand the reaction time to the set point.
+Sorry, TMI required)
 - [ ] digital output processing (like the analog outputs, the effect of a digital output is shown in some other value, e.g., the status of a valve or an analog value, like a pump or valve position)
 - [ ] implementation of digital inputs to more realistically handle tank car, tank truck, and ship presence
 - [ ] temperature correction of the volumes